RoystonS/BetterBravoLights/configuration.md

 - The configuration file is broken up into sections, each beginning with a section name in square brackets.
 For example, `[Default]`.
 - Configuration for an aircraft is in a section named `[Aircraft.<aircraftname>]`
   - For instance: `[Aircraft.Asobo_TBM930]` or `[Aircraft.Asobo_Pitts]`
-  - You can find the name of the aircraft by looking in the BBL lighst debugging page; it appears at the top-right.
+  - You can find the name of the aircraft by looking in the BBL lights debugging page; it appears at the top-right.
 - Each light setting line is of the format
   - `lightname = expression`
 - Expression types: